nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Find a patient**
+**Use case: Find a patient's contact**

 **MSS**

-1. User requests to find contact
+1. User requests to find patient's contact
-2. User inputs the find command with contact details
+2. User inputs the find command with patient's contact details
 3. MediContact shows a list of patients matching details

    Use case ends.